aaravhmodi/cpss-connect/README.md

 ### Key Features

 - Real-time post feed
-- User directory with search and filters
+- User directory with search and filters by role and username
 - One-to-one messaging
-- Profile management
+- Profile management with unique usernames
-- Admin moderation tools